 The key ingredients of effective meetings are:

 - Appropriate follow up.

-Clearly, Mindful Meetings take time to plan.
-By making the effort to plan, you’ll find your meetings to be more effective in producing results, and you’ll have far fewer complaints about meetings!
+Clearly, effective meetings take time to plan.
+By making the effort to plan, you’ll find your meetings produce better results, and you’ll have far fewer complaints about meetings!

 In this blog post, I’ll describe these key ingredients and in doing so, unlock the secrets of how to be a good meeting facilitator.